markusschuettler/dotfiles/README.md

 #### Solarized on Ubuntu Terminal
 To get Solarized on the Ubuntu Terminal, you will want to create a new profile.
-Then you will follow the instructions in [gnome-terminal-colors-solarized][gnome-terminal-colors-solarized] to set the color scheme.
+Then you will follow the instructions in [base16-gnome-terminal][base16-gnome-terminal] to set the color scheme.

 Start by creating a new profile on the terminal emulator.